zdenecek/mff_stuff/README.md

 | Algorithms and Data Structures 1 | 2021/22 |                                                                             |                                   | Some homework tasks on [Owl clone](http://owl.zdenektomis.eu/c/all.html)                                                  |

 ## My static OWL Clone

-Some homework tasks for some of the courses can be found in my static OWL clone.

 [The owl clone can be found here](http://owl.zdenektomis.eu/c/all.html).